powerpoint voice over

 3. Right and left arrows below the current slide to go to the next slide or previous slide.

-Step 7 - End Show to stop recording
+Step 7: End Show to stop recorded audio

 Once you are done recording, press the End Show button on top left.
 This will give you a pop-up to save the recording.
 Click yes to proceed.